Is ballroom dancing a sport or is it just another form of art?

 4. Injuries

-Ballroom dancers make use of muscles that you might not even know exist: glutes, calf muscles, rear deltoids, rhomboids, etc.
+Ballroom dancers use muscles you might not even know exist: glutes, calf muscles, rear deltoids, rhomboids, etc.

-As these muscles are used, precise movement is necessary to bring out the required step.
+As these muscles are used, precise movement is necessary to accomplish the required step.

-Failure in moving the desired muscle part in a certain way does not only result in an awful move but sometimes in an injury, too.
+Failure to move the desired muscle part in a certain way does not only result in an awful move but sometimes in an injury, too.

 Yes, you read it right.